umbraco/UmbracoDocs/Umbraco-Heartcore/API-Documentation/index.md

 # API Documentation

-This page contains documentation for the REST API endpoints for Umbraco Heartcore.
-It is divided into two main areas: Content Delivery and Content Mangement.
+This page contains documentation for the available API endpoints for Umbraco Heartcore.
+It includes endpoints for the GraphQL API as well as for the REST API which is divided into two main areas: Content Delivery and Content Mangement.

+The [GraphQL API](GraphQL) can be used to query the read-only Content and Media that you would normally retrieve to show the published content in your apps, websites or other platforms.
+The API is available on `https://graphql.umbraco.io`.
+This API is available on Trial projects as well as Starter and Professional Plans.

 The [Content Delivery API](Content-Delivery) is the read-only Content and Media that you would normally retrieve to show the published content in your apps, websites or other platforms.
 The API is available on `https://cdn.umbraco.io`.